-These 1-year programs can prepare students to work in residential, commercial and industrial situations.
-Students explore plumbing theories, system layouts and tools of the trade.
-The also learn safety procedures, pipe identification and trade terminology.
-Additionally, programs offer practical skill building in repair, maintenance and troubleshooting of plumbing issues; students may need to buy tools to perform this hands-on work.
+Plumber certificate programs prepare students to work in residential, commercial, and industrial situations.
+Students explore plumbing theories, system layouts, and tools of the trade.
+They also learn safety procedures, pipe identification, and trade terminology.
+Additionally, these 1-year programs offer practical skill building in repair, maintenance, and troubleshooting of plumbing issues; students may need to buy tools to perform this hands-on work.

 - Blueprint reading

 - Heating, ventilation, and air-conditioning (HVAC) systems

 According to the U.S. Bureau of Labor Statistics (BLS), there were about 392,000 plumbers, pipefitters, and steamfitters in the U.S. in 2015 (www.bls.gov).
 Plumbers can be self-employed or work as an employee of a construction company.
 Some of the industries with the highest level of employment included building equipment contracting, nonresidential construction and utilities system construction.
 The BLS projected a 12% job growth for this field during the 2014-2024 time period.
 In 2015, the average annual wages for plumbers, pipefitters, and steamfitters was $55,100.